-When a system crashes unexpectedly, any file systems that are open can be damaged.
-If this happens, the consistency of these file systems needs to be checked, and you'd do this with the fsck command.
+When a system crashes unexpectedly, any file systems that are open can be damaged, which might prevent you from using these file systems in a normal way.
+If this happens, the consistency of these file systems needs to be checked; you do this with the fsck command for most file systems.
+XFS has some other commands, which you'll read about later in this chapter.
 You can start this command with the name of the device you want to check as its argument: for example, use fsck /dev/hda1 to check files on /dev/hda1.
-If you run the command without any options, fsck will check the file systems in /etc/fstab serially, according to the setting in the fs\passno field in /etc/fstab.
+If you run the command without any options, fsck will check the file systems in /etc/fstab serially, according to the setting in the fs passno field in /etc/fstab.
 Normally, this will always happen when booting your system.

 Nowadays, a system administrator does not have to regularly use fsck because most modern file systems are journaling file systems.
-If a journaling file system gets damaged, the journal is checked and all incomplete transactions can easily be rolled back.
-To offer some protection regardless, an Ext2 or Ext3 file system is checked automatically every once in a while.
+If a journaling file system gets damaged, the journal is checked, and all incomplete transactions can easily be rolled back.
+To offer some protection regardless, an Ext2 or Ext3 file system is checked automatically every once in awhile.

 Tip On a non-journaling file system, the fsck command can take a very long time to complete.
 In that case, the -C option can be used when performing a manual check.
-This option displays a progress bar... which doesn't, of course, make it go any faster, but it at least lets you know how long you still have to wait for the process to complete.
+This option displays a progress bar . . . which doesn't, of course, make it go any faster, but it at least lets you know how long you still have to wait for the process to complete.
 Currently, the -C option is supported only on Ext2 and Ext3 file systems.